ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Usage Information**.
 To help us understand and analyze how you use our Services and to help us improve them, we automatically receive information about your interactions with our Services, like the pages or other content you view or interact with, the searches you conduct, your comments, any content you enter or post, keywords you track, and the dates and times of your visits.

 **Activity Logging**.
-We maintain comprehensive activity logs including login/logout events, feature usage, and security events for audit trail and compliance purposes.
+We maintain comprehensive activity logs including login/logout events, feature usage, and security events for compliance purposes.

 ### C. Information We Receive from Third Parties

 **Information from third party services.** If you choose to link our Services to a third-party account (such as Google Search Console), we may receive information about you, including your profile information and your use of the third-party account, in accordance with your settings on such third-party account.
 If you wish to limit the information available to us, you should visit the privacy settings of your third-party accounts to learn about your options.

 **Payment Processors**.
-We receive transaction information from our payment processing partners including payment status, billing details, and transaction IDs for subscription management purposes.
+We receive transaction information from our payment processing partners including payment status and billing details for subscription management purposes.

 **Other third parties.** We may receive additional information about you, such as demographic data or IP geolocation data, from third parties such as data or marketing partners and combine it with other information we have about you.